winniebahati/LLM-for-threat-validation-RR/README.md

 ### General overview
 Several steps were followed in it's execution.
 First we prepared all textual materials.
 This included choosing relevant but comparable scenarios.
-To this end, we presented a kubernetes and a GitHub scenario for the first and confirming experiments.
+To this end, we presented a kubernetes and a GitHub scenario, randomly.
 To further make the student's background knowledge comparable , for the subjects relevant to this study (security and the domains of the selected scenarios), we developed training videos.
-From the scenarios, we compiled 10 threats, each containing a unique thretad ID, threat description, assumption, affected components, and an associated STRIDE threat type.
+From the scenarios, we compiled 10 threats, each containing a unique threat ID, threat description, assumption, affected data flow diagram (DFD) components, and an associated STRIDE threat type.
 5 of the threats were real and 5 were fabricated.
-Additional reading materials, selcted book chapters on STRIDE were also made availabe.

-To measure the role of the data flow diagram in validating threats, we proposed comparing it to a process diagram, a sequence diagram.
-To this end, we defined two treatment group.
-Intervention received both the DFD and sequence diagram while control group received only a sequence diagram.
+To measure which additional anaysiss materials are necessary t effectively and efficiently validate threats, we defined two intervention, prescence of a data flow diagram (of the scenarios) as part of the handout material, and tasked to assess the correctness of security threats with a Large Language Model

+In addition, we defined for treatment groups;
+  1) LLM + DFD (A) receives the scenario descriptions with an accompanying data flow diagram instance and tasked with assessing the applicability of threats using an LLM
+  2) noLLM + DFD (B) receives the scenario descriptions with an accompanying data flow diagram instance and tasked with self-assessing the applicability of threats
+  3) LLM + noDFD (C) receives the scenario description without an accompanying data flow diagram instance and tasked with assessing the applicability of threats using an LLM
+  4) noLLM + noDFD (D) receives the scenario description without an accompanying data flow diagram instance and tasked with self-assessing the applicability of threats

 ### The Task
-From the list of threats, the participants were required to identify/choose the actual threats.
+From the list of threats, the participants were required to identify/choose the actual threats (either with the help of an LLM or self-assess).

 ### Available material for replication